 The birth parents are faced with very difficult decisions when they are first contemplating giving their baby up for adoption.

-A birth mother carriers her child for nine months, surely becoming attached to the little baby growing inside of her.
+A birth mother carries her child for nine months, surely becoming attached to the baby growing inside of her.

 Loving a child so much that a birth mother is willing to give the baby to someone else is one of the most selfless acts a mother can ever do for her child.